 This is the other big podcast out there, but the Grey Company has a slightly more serious note than CoTR and tends to focus on the interconnection of the game with the original source material.
 The hosts also have a recurring segment: Book Club, where they talk through each chapter of the Lord of the Rings.

 The new kid on the podcast blog, Card Talk shifts the narrative to discuss individual player cards and their place in the card pool.
 This podcast is significantly shorter than the previous two, which makes for perfect bite-size episodes for you to listen to.
+The episodes can both be listened to in podcast form, or seen as regular videos.
+Links for both are above.

 For players who prefer to read all about the game, there is a multitude of blogs out there that focus on different aspects of the game.
 Whether it is in-depth analysis, deck building tips, narrative playthroughs or all of the above, you will find enough reading material about the game in the following resources.